-For a music video for alternative rock band The Asphalt’s single “Tonight”, Cyber-Scan Films brought production to the band’s southwestern local stomping grounds of Arizona.
+For alternative rockers The Asphalt’s music video single “Tonight”, Cyber-Scan Films brought production to the band’s southwestern stomping grounds of Arizona.

-The video’s storyline involves two modern day rival gangs that are mysteriously transported back in time to the old west where they are united by fun, revelry, and danger.
+The music video involves two rival, modern day gangs mysteriously transported back in time to the old west, where they are united by fun, revelry, and danger.

-While urban alleyways in Tucson served as a backdrop for the band performance footage and the two rival gangs fighting, it was the “Hollywood in the Desert” location of Old Tucson Studios that truly brought the old west to life for the music video.
+While urban alleyways in Tucson served as backdrop for the band performance footage and gang fight, it was Old Tucson Studios, “Hollywood in the Desert”, that truly brought the old west to life for the music video.

-Created in 1939 for the movie Arizona starring William Holden, the location has since become the premier “old west” destination for Hollywood.
+Created in 1939 for the movie Arizona, the location has since become premier old west destination for Hollywood.
 Legendary western movies and major stars such as Clint Eastwood, John Wayne, Kirk Douglas, Burt Lancaster, Kurt Russell, Leonardo DiCaprio, and Russel Crowe have all walked the dusty streets and desert landscapes of Old Tucson and Old Mescal.

-Featuring additional band performance on the second story of the saloon, the music video’s story concluded with a shoot-out/brawl between the modern day gangs and an arriving trio of rough and tough female outlaws.
+The music video concluded with a shoot-out and brawl between the now united, modern day gangs and an arriving trio of rough and tough female outlaws.

 Learning to Forget from the Asphalt , featuring Tonight, is now available on I-tunes.
 Purchase here.